NEEJUSINGH/neejusingh/README.md

 ---

-## 📫 Connect With Me
+## Connect With Me
+Email - neejusingh977@gmail.com

-You can message me right here on GitHub.
+You can also message me right here on GitHub.
 Or explore more at [neejusingh.github.io](https://neejusingh.github.io)

 ---